Visit Rochester, NH

 Arts and Culture

-Rochester is home to the historic Rochester Opera House, Rochester Museum of Fine Arts, Rochester Public Library, and Rochester Historical Society and Museum.
+Rochester is home to the historic Rochester Opera House, Rochester Museum of Fine Arts, Rochester Public Library, and the Historical Society and Museum.
 Downtown also has several public art sculptures, painted murals, and vinyl applications.
 In addition, many restaurants and businesses highlight local talent by featuring live entertainment in their establishments.

 - Click here to see the Virtual Art Map